 But this raises a question: are good works necessary FOR salvation?
 No. And yes.

 No, good works are not necessary to bring about salvation.
 Before you were made alive together with Christ, you were dead in your trespasses and sins (Eph.
 2:1-3).
-Dead men are not only incapable of doing enough good to justify themselves, they are incapable of doing anything at all!
+Dead men are not only incapable of doing enough good to justify themselves, but they are also incapable of doing anything at all!
 That includes generating faith within themselves.
 This is not to say that an unregenerate person cannot do things that are kind or generous.
 They can and do every day.
 What it does insinuate is that when a person who has been set right with God does a good work it is the fruit of the work of the Holy Spirit in their life as an inevitable result of faith in Christ.
 Faith, as Paul says in Ephesians 2:8, is a gift.
 If it were something we could manufacture it would itself be a good work.
 So not only are good works not necessary to bring about salvation, good works which correspond to salvation are impossible.

 But yes, good works are the necessary result of salvation, and therefore go hand-in-hand with the sanctification aspect of our salvation.
 When we speak of salvation we’re not referring only to our justification, but also our sanctification (increasing in holiness) and our glorification (resurrection bodies!).
 So when a person has been regenerated by the Holy Spirit he is immediately and fully set right with God by the imputation of Christ’s righteousness (2 Cor.
 5:21).
 But our sanctification is ongoing for the remainder of our time this side of the resurrection.
 What part do good works play in our sanctification?
 Louis Berkhof offers some help here: